Note: This profile includes terminology unique to the vampire lore in my novels. I'll provide brief definitions of these terms in [brackets].

 Sexual Experience: Growing up as a Puritan, Ezekiel was not supposed to have pre-marital sex, but he ended up having a few dalliances with women in his late teens.
 When he reached adulthood, he took his religious beliefs more seriously and didn’t engage in sexual intercourse again until age thirty-five when he married Lydia Doty.
 He was attracted to both men and women, but due to his homophobic culture, he hid his desires for men and harbored internalized biphobia all throughout his mortal life.
 Since becoming a vampire, he’s had three more sexual partners: Tobias, James, and Eilwen.

 Romantic Experience: Was infatuated with the young women from his adolescence, but he did not actually love them.
-He did love Lydia, Tobias, James, and Eilwen.
-He also developed romantic feelings for Prudence, but she gently turned him down.
+He did love and has never stopped loving Lydia, Tobias, James, and Eilwen, although Ezekiel believes his love for Tobias is merely the product of vampiric enthrallment and not real.
+Ezekiel also developed romantic feelings for Prudence, but she gently turned him down.
 He is presently single.

 Additional Notes: Ezekiel is attracted to people who are intelligent and creative—artists, musicians, thespians, and authors.
 He’s also aroused by the smell of flowers, the feel of silk or satin, and the way hair ripples and coils as it blows in the wind.
 Vampires don’t experience lust the way most people do.
 Regardless of what their orientation was in life, a vampire’s sexuality is potentially limitless, going beyond physical appearance.
 They can fetishize any body part, inanimate object, or situation that catches their interest.
 Their sexual attraction to another person often has nothing to do with said person’s physical beauty or gender, but instead has to do with their demeanor—what they’re wearing, how they walk, talk, and their temperament.
 Their desires also have a dark side.
-As expected of creatures that subsist on blood, vampires are aroused by the smell and taste of blood, and they also find erotic gratification in the act of murder.
+As expected of creatures that subsist on blood, vampires are aroused by the smell and taste of blood.

 Skills: Was an expert carpenter, joiner, trim designer, and cabinetmaker in life.
-Since his mortal death, Ezekiel has become a talented painter, opera singer, actor, pianist, flutist, and violinist.
+Since his mortal death, Ezekiel has become a talented woodcarver, painter, opera singer, actor, pianist, flutist, and violist.
 He’s also skilled in retail due to his work as a merchant.

 Fitness: Undead and ageless.
 Ezekiel is frozen at his peak physical condition, which was the product of woodworking and construction labor.
 He has the same physical strengths and weaknesses as other vampires in his hierarchal position (listed in story bible).